noctux/philote/README.md

 Give me all your pullrequest :) If you find a bug in one of the provided modules (quite possible) or want to contribute a new module, feel free to propose a pullrequest.
-To make develpment of the modules easier, two libraries are provided.
+To make development of the modules easier, two libraries are provided.
 The ansible library in `./src/ansible.lua` tries to provide a easy starting point for module development similar to ansibles `ansible.module_utils.basic` library.